 There are defining moments in every generation, whether it be war, civil rights, or innovation that has changed the course of society.
 Usually, these things force people to wake up and pay attention, however, for Gen Z and Millennials, perhaps the most impactful has been social media, which is not waking people up but instead distracting them from everyday life and impacting their emotional and mental stability.
 Yet they can’t get enough of it.
 Behind the veil of these social media mediums, young adults are spiraling into a mental health crisis without attainable tools needed to help them.

 What began with one site, Myspace for the Millennial generation quickly grew beyond people’s imaginations with tech giants entering the field leaving everyone's brains with multiple tabs open, drawn into what has become an alternate reality and point of obsession for this generation.
 It isn’t surprising that almost 80% of 18 to 24-year-olds use Snapchat, and 71% use Instagram.
 With increased usage, Gen Z and Millenials are not seeing the happiness they are glorifying in their postings each day.
-In a survey done by Rethink My Therapy, it was revealed that 57% of millennials and Gen Z ages 18-25 spend at least 4 hours a day on social media which has been proven to take a toll on mental health.
-40% of this age group has not sought help for their mental health issues sadly with nearly 23% citing they feel hopeless and don’t know how to get affordable help.
+Are You a Therapist, Coach, or Wellness Entrepreneur?

 |